jdkeke142/SimpleVoteSystem/README.md

 ##### Then you are good to go.

+#### The votes cleaner
-#### Now maybe you are wondering what is the useCleaner key in configuration, it allows your server, if set to true, to clean all the vote counters every first day of a new month.
+Now maybe you are wondering what is the useCleaner key in configuration, it allows your server, if set to true, to clean all the vote counters every first day of a new month.

 ## As a vote website owner, how can I add my website?
 You need to add a class in the websites package that extends from the AbstractHasVoted abstract class, it contains the following abstract methods which you will have to implement: